 A friend in need is a friend indeed.
 You can support your friend with some concrete tasks that she doesn’t seem to complete by herself.
 Helping with her daily tasks might strengthen your friendship and help mitigate her problems.

-You could bring her favorite food or play her favorite games with her or simply offer to help her with housework such as laundry or cooking.
+You could bring her favourite food or play her favourite games with her or simply offer to help her with housework such as laundry or cooking.